 Off Franklin Pike, on a windy hilltop, a rowdy group attended the solar eclipse.
 As the big orange declined toward Downtown Floyd, it was gradually nibbled by moon and tree:

-Red, white, and blue: colors of the poker chips brought out by high school students who congregate at Black Water Loft on Friday afternoons.
+Red, white, and blue: colors of the poker chips were brought out by high school students who congregated at Black Water Loft on Friday afternoons.
 And of the flag skillfully handled by the Honor Guard on Memorial Day.
-(With no hint of elegiac irony, the national flag waved over a ritual that honored Confederate soldiers among those of a half-dozen other wars.)
 During this ritual behind Zion Lutheran Church, a red plastic flower caught at the bottom of the cemetery fence, unable to escape or wither.
-On Rt.
-651 a memorial oval of plastic red roses hung on a tree near a sign for Camp Creek.
-Orange once brought life to an all-gloomy-green day: ”A fire!” proclaimed Marjory, as down in Dodd Creek Valley flames rose from an uneven circle like a heathen ritual of hope, a wood-stove for the outdoors, its smoke easing off to the northwest.In August, 2014, the annual Floyd Yoga Jam was held in the area of Indian Valley, near the far west end of the county.
+On Christiansburg Pike (Rt.
+651) a memorial oval of plastic red roses hung on a tree near a sign for Camp Creek.
+By contrast, orangeness once brought life to an all-gloomy-green day: ”A fire!” proclaimed Marjory, as down in Dodd Creek Valley flames rose from an uneven circle like a heathen ritual of hope, a wood-stove for the outdoors, its smoke easing off to the northwest.In August, 2014, the annual Floyd Yoga Jam was held in the area of Indian Valley, near the far west end of the county.
 It drew many different-colored license plates but seemed Very Floyd in its counterculture ambiance.
 The atmosphere of easy peace was disrupted only by the burbling of a stream filled with noisy, healthy-looking children.
 In the photo below, what is this circle of biomass and rocks?
 A mandala created from amaranth shoots, watermelon pieces, orchid petals….

 Your author held a YogaJam FotoShoot with the cooperation of an acquaintance:

 And of an unknown but friendly woman: